Steven Daniels

-Steven Wayne Daniels (born December 12, 1992) is a former American football linebacker who is currently the inside linebackers coach at Bryant University.
-He played college football at Boston College, and was drafted by the Washington Redskins in the seventh round of the 2016 NFL Draft.
+Steven Wayne Daniels (born December 12, 1992) is an American college football coach and former professional linebacker.
+He is the defensive line coach for the University of Massachusetts Amherst, a position he has held since 2024.
+He played college football at Boston College, and was selected by the Washington Redskins in the seventh round of the 2016 NFL draft.

 Daniels graduated from St. Xavier High School in Cincinnati in 2011, then completed a postgraduate year at Worcester Academy before attending Boston College.
-As a senior at Boston College he earned first-team All-Atlantic Coast Conference honors from ACC coaches.
+As a senior at Boston College, he earned first-team All-Atlantic Coast Conference (ACC) honors from ACC coaches.

 Professional career

 Washington Redskins

-Daniels was selected by the Washington Redskins in the seventh round (232nd overall) of the 2016 NFL Draft.
+Daniels was selected by the Washington Redskins in the seventh round (232nd overall) of the 2016 NFL draft.
 Daniels suffered a torn labrum during the team's training camp in August 2016, requiring surgery and prematurely ending his rookie season.
 On May 2, 2017, Daniels was waived by the team.

 Philadelphia Eagles

 On May 3, 2017, Daniels was claimed off waivers by the Philadelphia Eagles.
 He was waived by the Eagles on June 1, 2017, but re-signed with them on a three-year contract on July 26.
 He was waived again on August 12, 2017.